AnBapDan/REC-Platform-Gateway/README.md

 ## Getting Started

-The Gateway does not work by itself, it needs the other microservices in order to work.
+The Gateway does not work by itself, it needs the other microservices to work.

 *Note: The gRPC protos import is missing, therefore it will not work!*